trawick/emptyhammock-contact/README.md

   up for reCAPTCHA.
 For test environments, those will be the values provided by Google for anyone to use during testing.
 See https://developers.google.com/recaptcha/docs/faq#id-like-to-run-automated-tests-with-recaptcha-v2-what-should-i-do
+* Set `settings.NOCAPTCHA = True` so that django-recaptcha renders the modern Google "I'm not a robot" reCAPTCHA.
 * Optionally set a value for `recaptcha-theme` in that dictionary, using one of the values documented by Google.
-* In your contact form template, ensure that the `captcha` field is rendered.
+* In your contact form template, ensure that the `captcha` field and its `errors` attribute, if set, is rendered.
   This will happen automatically unless your template lays out the form manually.